 In this appendix, we discuss in more detail algorithms for determining (i) rejection probabilities, (ii) the size of a test based on one of the test statistics T{Het} , T{uc} , \tilde{T}{Het} , or \tilde{T}{uc} together with a given candidate critical value, and (iii) size-controlling critical values.
-We discuss these algorithms under the Gaussianity assumption made in Section 2, but recall from Section 7.1 that the algorithms as given here can also be used to calculate null rejection probabilities, size, and size-controlling critical values in the elliptically symmetric case without any changes.
+We discuss these algorithms under the Gaussianity assumption made in Section 2, but recall from Section 7.1 that the algorithms as given here can also be used to calculate null rejection probabilities, size, and size-controlling critical values in the elliptically symmetric case without any changes; similarly, the algorithms given here can also be used to calculate the size and size-controlling critical values in the semiparametric model discussed in (iv) of Section 7.1 as they stand.
 Furthermore, we restrict ourselves to the heteroskedasticity model \mathfrak{C}{Het} ; adapting the algorithms to subsets \mathfrak{C} of \mathfrak{C}{Het} is rather straightforward (basically one has to appropriately constrain the optimization routines involved, appropriately redefine some of the quantities like C{low} , and refer to the size-control conditions pertinent to the given heteroskedasticity model \mathfrak{C}).